Carebara diversa: Description

 Major workers have reddish brown to blackish brown bodies.
 Their heads are proportionately larger and almost square with convex posterior margin in frontal view.
 Mandibles of major workers are large and triangular, with an acute apical "tooth".
 Their masticatory margins lack distinct "teeth".
 Their eyes are relatively small and their antennal scapes are half as long as their heads.

 Behavior

-C. diversa forms large colonies which are often found in soil or under rocks.
+Carebara diversa forms large colonies which are often found in soil or under rocks.
 This species preys on small animals such as insects and also collects nectivorous materials.
 These ants regularly form long columns for foraging and sometimes roof these trails with arcades constructed of soil particles.
 They use pheromone trails to maintain these lines and if these trails are obstructed it causes chaos and crowding.
 One study showed that 94% of individuals failed to cross an obstacle in the foraging path and that eventually the column creates a detour around such obstructions.
 The minors of this species are often observed to be 'hitching a ride' on the large majors so as to save energy while moving along the trail.